-resembling Lythrum anceps in appearance.
-The difference is that,
+Lythrum anceps in appearance.
+The difference is that, with L.

-with L. salicaria, there is short hair on the stem, leaves,
+salicaria, there are short hairs on the stems, leaves, sepals, etc.,

 and that the satellites, which are in between sepals, are erecting,